First Overtone Mode in the Ringdown Signal of GW231028: Abstract

 \section{Abstract}

 The properties of a remnant black hole can be probed by analyzing the gravitational waves emitted during its ringdown phase.
 This signal provides a direct test of general relativity in the strong-field regime.
-In this study, we apply a time-domain $\fs$ framework to the ringdown of GW231028\_153006 and find decisive evidence for the presence of the first overtone mode in the signal.
-The detection of the $\ell|m|n=221$ mode is statistically significant, achieving a Bayes factor of $193$ for an analysis beginning at $10\,M$ after the signal's peak amplitude--a time consistent with the linear perturbation regime.
-The inclusion of both the fundamental and overtone modes in our model allows for precise constraints on the remnant's properties.
-We infer a redshifted final mass of $243.0^{+22.7}_{-22.7}\,\Msun$ and a final spin of $0.80_{-0.11}^{+0.07}$ (at $90\%$ credibility), derived from a ringdown signal with a network signal-to-noise ratio of approximately $10.5$.
-A test of the no-hair theorem, enabled by this two-mode detection, shows consistency with the predictions of general relativity.
+In this study, we apply both a time-domain $\fs$ framework and full Bayesian time-domain sampling to the ringdown of GW231028\_153006.
+We report decisive evidence for multimode content, specifically identifying both the first overtone ($\ell|m|n=221$) and the higher order ($\ell|m|n=210$).
+The detection of the $221$ mode is statistically significant, achieving a Bayes factor of $\sim 189.2$ and an amplitude exclusion from zero at $>7\sigma$ credibility for an analysis beginning at $10\,M$ postpeak.
+These findings are rigorously validated against the numerical relativity injection SXS:BBH:1282, which confirms that such multimode features are physically expected for a remnant with the inferred high spin and mass ratio.
+The inclusion of the overtone mode allows for precise constraints on the remnant's properties, yielding a redshifted final mass of $246.2^{+22.3}_{-22.4}\,\Msun$ and a final spin of $0.81_{-0.10}^{+0.07}$ (at $90\%$ credibility), consistent with full inspiral-merger-ringdown predictions.
+A test of the no-hair theorem, enabled by this robust multimode detection, shows consistency with general relativity.

 \acrodef{GW}{gravitational wave} \acrodef{LIGO}{Laser Interferometer Gravitational-Wave Observatory} \acrodef{LVKC}{LIGO-Virgo-KAGRA Collaboration} \acrodef{LVC}{LIGO-Virgo Collaboration} \acrodef{NR}{numerical relativity} \acrodef{FD}{frequency-domain} \acrodef{TD}{time-domain} \acrodef{BH}{black hole} \acrodef{TTD}{traditional time-domain} \acrodef{BBH}{binary black hole} \acrodef{GR}{general relativity} \acrodef{PN}{post-Newtonian} \acrodef{SNR}{signal-to-noise ratio} \acrodef{PSD}{power spectral density} \acrodef{PDF}{probability density function} \acrodef{ACF}{auto-covariance function} \acrodef{IMR}{inspiral-merger-ringdown} \acrodef{QNM}{quasinormal mode}